ofallonlabs/saeedmirshekari/_src/blog/the-top-3-factors-for-evaluating-candidates-when-hiring-a-data-scientist.md

 ---
 layout: blog_base.njk
-title: The Top 3 Factors for Evaluating Candidates When Hiring a Data Scientist
+title: How To Hire A Fine Data Scientist Who Lasts
 description: "This article explores the top three factors to evaluate when hiring a data scientist: technical skills, behavioral fit, and potential for growth, ensuring long-term success and team collaboration."
-meta_title: The Top 3 Factors for Evaluating Candidates When Hiring a Data Scientist
+meta_title: How To Hire A Fine Data Scientist Who Lasts
 meta_description: "This article explores the top three factors to evaluate when hiring a data scientist: technical skills, behavioral fit, and potential for growth, ensuring long-term success and team collaboration."